How much do Medical Expert Witnesses Earn? What can you charge?

 “Official” Data Isn’t Reliable

 No legitimate survey has been carried out to report fees charged by forensic medical professionals in any specialty, including psychiatrists and psychologists.
-The work is too specialized and the numbers of practitioners in the field are too small.
-But, there are answers.

 Rates Can Be Determined Differently